Build Your Own Home in the

 A deposit is often asked of a home buyer who is wanting a stock model home.
 Meaning, they don’t have to wait for the home to be built at the factory and are instead choosing to buy a home off the dealership’s lot.

 In this instance, a deposit could be requested as a show of “good faith” on the part of the home buyer to follow through with their purchase.
-Because another home buyer might want the same stock model, offering a deposit demonstrates your personal investment in that home.
+Because another home buyer with similar needs and circumstances may want the same stock model, offering a deposit demonstrates your personal investment in that home.